 Hypothyroidism can begin with a general lack of energy or weight gain, mood changes, hair loss, menstrual irregularities, feeling cold all of the time and/or low libido.
 For some, it is a gradual shift over months to years and others feel symptomatic within a few weeks.
 Metabolism of the whole body is controlled by thyroid hormones, therefore the rate at which our adrenals stimulate and secrete sex hormones and cortisol can be slowed down.
 This leads to a slower response by the ovaries and testicles to produce estrogen and testosterone and thus lack of libido.

 If the thyroid is identified as the culprit through blood tests, a treatment plan can be determined.
 This usually includes adding thyroid hormones and/or nutrients to support thyroid hormone production and taking a look at factors that might be causing the hypothyroidism.
 A comprehensive thyroid test will include up to 7 different markers.
 This will determine how well body cells are up-taking and converting thyroid hormone into it’s most active form.
-Unfortunately, this is not the standard of care for testing in BC by medical doctors.
-Many people with hypothyroidism are not diagnosed despite having many symptoms.

 Lack of libido is a symptom of a bigger picture!
 Do you know your thyroid numbers??